clojure-recipes/clojure-recipes/ch-13-cascalog-introduction/README.md

 **Benefits**

-The benefit of Cascalog is being able to efficiently write complex Hadoop queries with a minimal number of lines of code.
+The benefit of Cascalog is the ability to efficiently write complex Hadoop queries with a minimal number of lines of code.